marcietolbert/MYDFIR-SOC-Analyst-Challenge/Pages/Logical-Diagram.md

 - Subnet Mask: 255.255.255.0

 ## Device Connections and Data Flow
-This section will cover where the devices for this project are placed in the enviroment and how show how data will flow between them.
+This section will cover where the devices for this project are placed in the enviroment and how data flows between them.
 <br>
 <br>